JohnasLeee/FPS_Shooter_Aim_Assist/readme.md

 ### Workarounds

-1. <strong>External Hardware Solutions</strong><br>
-   Using external hardware devices such as programmable gaming mice or custom-built hardware interfaces that can simulate raw input might bypass the software limitations.
-However, this approach is complex and may still violate game terms of service.

-2. <strong>Other Games and Applications</strong><br>
 While CS2 poses a challenge, the aim assist tool may still be functional and beneficial in other games or applications that do not have such raw input limitations.
 Testing and validating the tool in a variety of environments can provide more insights into its versatility and effectiveness.